DSC-SPIDAL/harp/sc2017-tutorial/Hands-on-kmeans.md

 ${HADOOP_HOME}/sbin/start-yarn.sh
 ```

-You may need to change the yarn-site.xml file in-order to run applications because the defualt values may be too high.
+You may need to change the yarn-site.xml file in-order to run applications because the default values may be too high.
 Make sure to restart hadoop using above commands if you change the configurations.
+The following configuration supports 3 containers with 6GB memory each which should run all the demos.

 ```bash
 ## stop all services